josephmisiti/awesome-machine-learning/README.md

 * [LKYDeepNN](https://github.com/mosdeo/LKYDeepNN) - A header-only C++11 Neural Network library.
 Low dependency, native traditional chinese document.
 * [xLearn](https://github.com/aksnzhy/xlearn) - A high performance, easy-to-use, and scalable machine learning package, which can be used to solve large-scale machine learning problems. xLearn is especially useful for solving machine learning problems on large-scale sparse data, which is very common in Internet services such as online advertising and recommender systems.
 * [Featuretools](https://github.com/featuretools/featuretools) - A library for automated feature engineering.
 It excels at transforming transactional and relational datasets into feature matrices for machine learning using reusable feature engineering "primitives".
-* [MCGrad](https://github.com/facebookincubator/MCGrad/) - A production-ready library for multicalibration, fairness, and bias correction in machine learning models..
 * [skynet](https://github.com/Tyill/skynet) - A library for learning neural networks, has C-interface, net set in JSON.
 Written in C++ with bindings in Python, C++ and C#.
 * [Feast](https://github.com/gojek/feast) - A feature store for the management, discovery, and access of machine learning features.
 Feast provides a consistent view of feature data for both model training and model serving.
 * [Hopsworks](https://github.com/logicalclocks/hopsworks) - A data-intensive platform for AI with the industry's first open-source feature store.
 The Hopsworks Feature Store provides both a feature warehouse for training and batch based on Apache Hive and a feature serving database, based on MySQL Cluster, for online applications.